isomerpages/enterprisesg-wmo/index.md

 description: Brief site description here
 image: /images/isomer-logo.svg
 permalink: /
 notification: As of 1 May 2020, the Weights & Measures (Fees) regulations have been revised to reflect the lowered costs of verifying weighing and measuring instruments.
-To learn more, click [here] (/files/announcements/Circular-CW-WM-200501-2-Weights and Measures Fee.pdf)
+To learn more, click [here](/files/announcements/Circular-CW-WM-200501-2-Weights and Measures Fee.pdf)
 sections:
     - hero:
         title: <h1>Weights and Measures Office<h1>